 Created in India over 5,000 years ago, dry brushing is derived from ancient Ayurveda medical systems.
 This long-practiced technique involves a wide firm-bristle brush which usually has a wooden base that can be held firmly in your palm.
 Dry brushing can be done any time of the day, though some experts suggest doing so before your morning showers to encourage blood circulation and beauty product penetration.
 The proper way to dry brush should be done on—you guessed it—dry product-free skin.
 Using firm strokes, you should begin brushing from your extremities towards your heart.
 Over time, dry brushing can help detoxify, lift, tone, soften, and brighten skin.

 Russia’s Ice Cube Massages

 What do generations of Russian women—including Empress Catherine the Great and supermodel Irina Shayk—credit with helping slow the signs of aging?
 Ice cube facials!
 As mentioned in our post on skin aging, over time your skin’s collagen production and skin cell turnover slow down.
 This leads to decreased elasticity and plumpness, thereby causing wrinkles and discolouration.
 To combat this at home, aside from using skincare products with phytoglycogen and hyaluronic acid to promote rejuvenation, you can take a cue from Russian beauties who practice lymphatic facial massages using ice cubes.
-With upward motions, swipe the ice cubes (or an ice roller) with gentle pressure across your cheekbones, jawline, and temples.
+With upward motions, swipe the ice cubes (or an ice roller or ice globe) with gentle pressure across your cheekbones, jawline, and temples.
 This motion helps reduce swelling and perks you up for the day.